 I was thinking about the recipes that could help the sick from the cold this winter season.

-As has been proven that Chicken noodle soup got healing properties.
-However, I wanted
+It has been proven that Chicken noodle soup got healing properties.
+However, I wanted to make something more satisfying, rich and tasty.

 There is nothing more comforting than a bowl of homemade soup on a cold day.